 These Two Things Increase Your Risk of an Early Death, Says Study

 Identifying factors that can contribute to early death is important for a variety of reasons—namely because it can help extend your life.
 Per a World Health Organization's Global Burden of Disease (GBD) Study led by Christopher Murray, of the University of Washington, there are four factors—poor diet, high blood pressure, obesity, and tobacco use—that are the primary causes of early death, defined as occurring before age 86, in the United States.
 Now, a new study has found that two other factors combined together can significantly increase a person's risk of early death.
-Read on to find out what they are—and to get through life at your healthiest, don't miss these 19 Ways You're Ruining Your Body.
+Read on to find out what they are—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 Poor Sleep and Diabetes Increase Your Risk of an Early Death

-According to a large study conducted by Northwestern University in Chicago and the University of Surrey in the United Kingdom and published in the June 8 issue of the Journal of Sleep Research and involving more than a half a million people, a combination of poor sleep and diabetes–predominantly Type 2– increases a person's risk of early death by a whopping 87 percent.
+According to a large study conducted by Northwestern University in Chicago and the University of Surrey in the United Kingdom and published in the Journal of Sleep Research and involving more than a half a million people, a combination of poor sleep and diabetes–predominantly Type 2– increases a person's risk of early death by a whopping 87 percent.
 Those with diabetes who had no sleeping issues were only 12% more prone to early death.

 "If you don't have diabetes, your sleep disturbances are still associated with an increased risk of dying, but it's higher for those with diabetes," corresponding study author Kristen Knutson, associate professor of neurology and preventive medicine at Northwestern's Feinberg School of Medicine, explained in a press release.